Para-Badminton

 Resources

-Badminton Canada Introduction to Para-Badminton - Badminton Canada’s introduction to para-badminton.
+Badminton Canada Introduction to Para-Badminton

-No Accidental Champions: LTAD for Athletes with a Disability (2nd Edition) - A document on effective training, planning and coaching for long term athlete development for athletes with a disability.
+No Accidental Champions: LTAD for Athletes with a Disability (2nd Edition) - A document on effective training, planning and coaching for long-term athlete development for athletes with a disability.

 Training Athletes with a Physical Disability - A document outlining how to work on the 5 “S’s” of LTAD, strength, stamina, suppleness, speed, and skill.

-OLIVIA MEIER!
+OLIVIA MEIER

 Manitoba's Olivia Meier heads to the Tokoyo Paralympics!

-Check out the news releases HERE.
+Check out the news releases HERE

-With questions about the Para-Badminton program in Manitoba, please contact [email protected]
+For questions about the Para-Badminton program in Manitoba, please contact [email protected]